Graviton-Code-Editor/website/docs/user_guide/workspaces.md

 }
 ```

-The settings property enables tweaking of settings for a workspace.
+The settings property allows you to tweak the settings for a workspace.